Hawaii plans to increase hotel tax to help it cope with climate change

 State leaders say they'll use the funds for projects like replenishing sand on eroding beaches, helping homeowners install hurricane clips on their roofs and removing invasive grasses like those that fueled the deadly wildfire that destroyed Lahaina two years ago.

-A bill scheduled for House and Senate votes on Wednesday would add an additional 0.75% to the daily room rate tax starting Jan.
+A bill scheduled for House and Senate votes this week — initially scheduled for Wednesday but moved to Friday — would add an additional 0.75% to the daily room rate tax starting Jan.
 1. It's all but certain to pass given Democrats hold supermajorities in both chambers and party leaders have agreed on the measure.
 Gov. Josh Green has said he would sign it into law.

 Officials estimate the increase would generate $100 million in new revenue annually.